Account Protect

 Effective credential stuffing mitigation involves a multi-layered approach:

 MFA adds an extra layer of security by requiring users to provide additional verification beyond their password.
 This credential stuffing prevention technique makes it more difficult for attackers to access accounts, even if they have obtained valid login credentials.
+MFA alone is not enough, defenders must also implement the other steps or risk attackers obtaining lists of valid credentials and then moving onto social engineering to get the MFA code.
+Organisations also run the risk of large costs of SMS MFA requests being sent, or scammers calling their clients.

 Rate limiting restricts the number of login attempts from a single IP address or device within a specified time frame.
 Advanced rate limiting techniques use machine learning algorithms to detect and block suspicious patterns of login attempts, enhancing credential stuffing mitigation.